Mookie Betts Player Props: Dodgers vs. Padres

 Mookie Betts At The Plate

-- Among the qualified hitters in MLB action, his batting average ranks 18th, his on-base percentage ranks eighth, and he is fifth in the league in slugging.
+- Among the qualifying hitters in baseball, he ranks 15th in batting average, eighth in on-base percentage, and fifth in slugging.

-- Betts will look to extend his 11-game hitting streak.
-He's batting .421 with two homers in his last games.
+- Betts will look to extend his 12-game hitting streak.
+He's batting .450 with two homers over the course of his last games.

-- In 24.3% of his games this year, he has gone deep, and 6.1% of his trips to the plate.
+- He has hit a long ball in 24.0% of his games this year, and 6% of his plate appearances.

-- In 42 games this year (40.8%), Betts has picked up an RBI, and in 17 of those games (16.5%) he had two or more.
-He has also driven in three or more of his team's runs in eight contests.
+- Betts has driven home a run in 42 games this season (40.4%), including more than one RBI in 16.3% of his games and producing three or more of his team's runs on eight occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.